binkley/homebrewery-files/witch.md

 Whenever a creature of your choice (including you) rolls one or more Hit Dice to regain hit points at the end of a Short Rest, that creature regains additional hit points equal to your Wisdom modifier.

 In addition, once per long rest, you can tend to one creature during a Short Rest.
 That creature regains hit points by rolling one additional Hit Die without expending their current Hit Dice.

+When you craft a _Potion of Healing_ it produces instead a _Greater Potion of Healing_.

 #### Level 10: Charm Offensive